Section: MOC Requirements

 The Focused Practice in Hospital Medicine (FPHM) MOC program assesses, recognizes and sets standards for the specific knowledge, skills and attitudes of general internists who focus their practice in the care of hospitalized patients.

 While the FPHM MOC program is not a subspecialty, it is a variation of Internal Medicine certification.
-Diplomates cannot participate in both the FPHM and Internal Medicine MOC programs simultaneously.
+Physicians cannot participate in both the FPHM and Internal Medicine MOC programs simultaneously.

-Completion of the program identifies diplomates as ABIM Board Certified in Internal Medicine with a Focused Practice in Hospital Medicine.
-The certificate will remain valid as long as you continue to participate in Maintenance of Certification (MOC).
+Completion of the program identifies physicians as ABIM Board Certified in Internal Medicine with a Focused Practice in Hospital Medicine.
+The certification will remain valid as long as you continue to participate in Maintenance of Certification (MOC).

 To be eligible for entry into ABIM's Focused Practice in Hospital Medicine Maintenance of Certification (MOC) program, you must: